NVIDIA/TensorRT-Model-Optimizer/llm_ptq/README.md

 with torch.inference_mode():
     export_tensorrt_llm_checkpoint(
         model,  # The quantized model.
-        decoder_type,  # The type of the model, e.g gptj, llama or gptnext. dtype,  # The exported weights data type. export_dir,  # The directory where the exported files will be stored. inference_tensor_parallel,  # The number of GPUs used in the inference time tensor parallel.
+        decoder_type,  # The type of the model, e.g gpt, gptj, or llama. dtype,  # The exported weights data type. export_dir,  # The directory where the exported files will be stored. inference_tensor_parallel,  # The number of GPUs used in the inference time tensor parallel.